momochi000/typewar/README.md

 ## DONE

+#### BUG: Enemy name doesn't display
+#### BUG: when a fragment that you're currently typing goes off screen, it never releases the keyboard focus (need to unbind)
+On further investigation, my guess was correct: A text fragment had exited the battle area but was not deallocated.
+Next experiment, we want to see if a text fragment is correctly being destroyed when it leaves the battle arena.
+Will need to check Typewar.Engine.BattleManager.getAllLiveFragments() and ensure it's size is always equal to the number of fragments we see on screen.

+I think I see the problem now.
+When a text fragment goes live (enters the live queue), it does not get destroyed when it goes off the screen edge.
+Now let's trace why this might be.

+I believe this bug is fixed but will need to keep an eye out for it because I cannot verify this.
 #### Switch to postgres to prepare for heroku deploy
 #### Handle capital letters
 #### Change player sprite (current one is crap)
 #### Removing text fragments from the scene once they hit the edge.
-Stuck on
-  moving the fragment into the 'graveyard' on the battle manager.
+  Stuck on moving the fragment into the 'graveyard' on the battle manager.
   Can't seem to find the fragment that comes back from the event.
 However, I suspect that the fragment has already been dealt with.. no wait it's not in the graveyard either...
 Well, maybe it's still being moved and so the event is getting triggered many times.
 Need to check to ensure that the fragment is being deactivated properly.
 In fact, perhaps it's being more than deactivated, it's being finished, or destroyed or demolished.
 It should call deactivate, but also should remove the view, remove the 2D component, remove bindings, stop calculation of position.
 #### Move completed text fragments to the graveyard as well.
 #### Remove the 'type me' instruction text from text fragment partials (or make
   them less obtrusive)